Man flips car, crashing into a Fresno business. Police say this is his second DUI in 6 months

-FRESNO, California (KGPE) – Fresno Police are investigating an alleged DUI crash Saturday that ended by crashing into a building.
+FRESNO, California (KSEE) – Fresno Police are investigating an alleged DUI crash Saturday that ended by crashing into a building.

 It happened around 4:30 p.m. at Belmont and Millbrook avenues, according to Lt.
 Tim Tietjen.